com-pas/contributing/docs/HOME.md

 One of the first important things, is to meet the community.
 Feel free to introduce yourself by joining the channel 'compas' on [LF Energy Slack](https://slack.lfenergy.org/)!

-The Slack channel is the first communication platform within the CoMPAS project (besides email and the Github platform), so if you need help for example you can use Slack!
+The Slack channel is the first communication platform within the CoMPAS project (besides email and the GitHub platform), so if you need help for example you can use Slack!

 #### Documenting
 A good (open source) project requires documentation.
 We have two places for our documentation